The Pin of Shame: Examining Content Creators' Adoption of Pinning Inappropriate Comments as a Moderation Strategy: Findings

-Participants also noted that these \textbf{emotional benefits extend beyond themselves.} Some of them observed that when negative comments containing misogyny or hate speech are pinned, it explicitly encourages targeted in-groups to unite among themselves, develop a sense of community, and resist online hate.
-Participants expected that in such cases, collective actions by their followers may allow them to experience empowerment and an emotional catharsis at their success in shaming the norm violators.
+Participants also noted that these \textbf{emotional benefits extend beyond themselves.} Some of them observed that when negative comments containing misogyny or hate speech are pinned, it explicitly encourages targeted in-groups to unite among themselves, foster a sense of community, and resist online hate.
+Participants expected that in such cases, collective actions by their followers may allow them to experience empowerment (P4) and an emotional catharsis (P3) at their success in shaming the norm violators.
+Participant P4, who frequently posts content with \#WomenInMaleFields hashtag, explained that pinning misogynistic comments often offers emotional support to her young female STEM followers, as it creates opportunities for them to speak up for one another:

-\begin{quote} \textit{``I feel like it's a form of entertainment for the people who see it.
-It's a form of like inspiration, because I do get messages from my followers saying `Yo, bro, keep it up.
-Keep Moggin,' like.'' - P16} \end{quote}
+\begin{quote} \textit{``I think it's good for young women, because most of the people who follow me are young women who are in STEM or interested in STEM.
+I think it's good for them to see someone stand up for them.'' -- P4} \end{quote}